digis-georoc/class-library/README.md

 ### Citing the library
 If using the geochemical citation library, you should cite our work as given here (code and publication):

 Alfke, L., Traun, M. K., Kallas, L., Willbold, M., & Wörner, G. (2026).
-A PostGIS approach to database-integrated rock classification [Computer software].
+A PostGIS approach to database-integrated rock classification (Version v0.1-beta) [Computer software].
 Zenodo.
-GeoMinBochum, Ruhr University Bochum, Bochum, Germany. https://doi.org/10.5281/zenodo.22830906
+GeoMinBochum, Ruhr University, Bochum, Germany. https://doi.org/10.5281/zenodo.22831412

 The references are also provided in BibTeX and RIS (reference information system) format in the reference list below.